Brave Boeing QA Manager Whistleblower Comes Forward, Exposing that in a 787 Hull Breach, Only 75% of Passengers' Oxygen Masks May Work.

 This whistleblower's first revelation revealed publicly anywhere is, that if you or your loved ones fly on any Boeing 787, you only have approximately a 75% chance of surviving in an emergency if you require emergency oxygen.

-And, if you are unfortunate enough to be on a 787 during an in flight emergency requiring oxygen masks and you are unlucky enough to be in a seat served by one of the defective "dud" oxygen bottles whose squib doesn't fire and release oxygen, you won't die alone.
-The passenger(s) next to you will die of asphyxia at the same time, as there aren't individual oxygen bottles for every 787 passenger.
+And, if you are unfortunate enough to be on a 787 during an in flight emergency requiring oxygen masks and you are unlucky enough to be in a seat served by one of the defective "dud" oxygen bottles whose squib doesn't fire and release oxygen, you won't be injured or die alone.
+The passenger(s) next to you will die of asphyxia or be brain damaged from lack of oxygen at the same time, as there aren't individual oxygen bottles for every 787 passenger.

 According to the Boeing QA Management Whistleblower, Each PSU (Passenger Service Unit, which is above your head when you are seated, where your lights, fasten seat belt indicator, and A/C nozzles also are on most airplanes) oxygen bottle serves 3 passengers in most cases.
 There were several different bottle sizes and types that had their squibs fail to fire when tested by Boeing.

 The Boeing QA Management Whistleblower is not sure of all the other places these discrepant oxygen bottles are used, but they are mostly used in the PSU’s for passengers, they believe.
 However it is possible that the pilots' and flight attendants' oxygen bottles may be affected as well.
 Here is a picture of the 787 PSU showing the usually hidden passenger oxygen bottle that are unlikely to give passengers oxygen in approximately 1 out of 4 cases:

 Boeing QA Management Whistleblower Mitch's disclosure here should give pause to any flier considering flying on Boeing 787s, at least until this specific safety threat is finally investigated, fixed, and the fix is ultimately verified.